muntasir-codes/discordBot-python/README.md

 # discordBot-python
-use the code at your own risk. i did not review it for years.
+Simple discord bot.
+Use the code at your own risk.
+I did not review it for years.